Discovery probes and sensors

 Warning: DO NOT switch from probes to

 populated.
-If you do, it is possible that the pattern discovery process does not
+If you do so, it is possible that the pattern Discovery process does not

-synchronize on the same values that the probe discovery process does.
-The result could be
+synchronize on the same values that the probe Discovery process does.
+This could result in

 duplicate CIs in your CMDB.

 Discovery always uses probes and sensors during the first two phases of discovery:

 scanning and classification.
 For the last two phases,

 identification and exploration, Discovery can use probes and sensors

 or patterns.
 This topic refers to probes and sensors only.
 See Discovery basics for an explanation of these phases.
 See Patterns and horizontal discovery for more information on patterns.